 Some of the key advantages of using such SEO and keywords tools is that you save time and get a more complete understanding of what’s working for you and what isn’t.
 Instead of a spreadsheet, you’ll have a visual, easy-to-understand picture of your keyword strategy progress—your SERP position, page traffic, new and repeats visitors, and more.
 With this information in hand, you can more precisely refine your keyword strategy over time.

 There are many choices in this space, so you need to think about how you’ll use the tool, what your goals are, and what your budget is.
 Some small companies find that an Excel spreadsheet serves their purposes.
 If not, many keyword tools have free or trial versions you can try out.
-Google Analytics is a great place to start and may provide as much information as a small business needs about who is coming to your site, where they are coming from, their landing pages, and more.
+Google Analytics is a great place to start and may provide some search metrics to help identify who is coming to your website, where they are coming from, their landing pages, what they do once they are there and more.

 8. Carefully compose Your Google snippets.